Unconventional orbital currents and torques due to ferro-rotational orbital textures: Results

-Figure~\ref{fig3}(b) shows the band structure of this model with $\phi=20^\circ$, which exhibits a nonzero expectation value of $\hat{H}_z$ [defined in Eq.~\eqref{eq:hexadecapole}] in equilibrium.
-Unlike earlier works~\cite{hayami2022electric, hayami2023unconventional}, where $\hat{H}_z$ was manually introduced into the Hamiltonian, in our model, it naturally emerges from structural rotation.
-It is noteworthy that downfolding Eq.~\eqref{eq:H_3d} into the two-dimensional $d$-orbital subspace yields a term proportional to $\phi \hat{H}_z$ for small $\phi$~\cite{supp}, revealing a direct connection between the electric hexadecapole moment and the FR order.
+Figure~\ref{fig3}b shows the band structure of this model with $\phi=20^\circ$, which exhibits a nonzero expectation value of $\hat{H}_z$ [defined in Eq.~\eqref{eq:hexadecapole}] in equilibrium.
+Unlike earlier works~\cite{hayami2022electric, hayami2023unconventional}, where $\hat{H}_z$ was manually introduced into the Hamiltonian, in this model, it naturally emerges from structural rotation.
+It is noteworthy that downfolding our Hamiltonian into the two-dimensional $d$-orbital subspace yields a term proportional to $\phi \hat{H}_z$ for small $\phi$ (see Supplementary Note 2), revealing a direct connection between the electric hexadecapole moment and the FR order.

-We now proceed to compute the $\mathcal{T}$-even part of the orbital conductivity tensor using the Kubo formula~\cite{go2018intrinsic}: